gabri3l0/weather-dashboard/README.md

     ```bash
     npm run dev
     ```
+## API Key Issue
+If you encounter any issues with the API, please notify me so that I can provide a new API key or troubleshoot the problem.

 ## Project Overview
 Developed a weather dashboard using React and UI5 Web Components.
 The application provides features for searching, displaying current and forecasted weather, and managing saved locations.